Compass Access for Charter School Users

 Please view the COMPASS video training tutorials listed in the sidebar on your right to learn how to submit TARs for your students and access important Transportation Reports such as Route Operation Reports (RORs).

-If you need additional training support, contact your Routing Analyst.
-Please view the Routing Analyst Assignment List to confirm your Routing Analyst and get their contact information.
+If you need additional training support, contact your Scheduling Analyst.
+Please view the Scheduling Analyst Assignment List to confirm your Routing Analyst and get their contact information.

 You can also e-mail email@example.com to request training support.